-Above benefits are potentially big, but there is a trick: all the income buildings in that district, row or column must be the same (you can combine them with landmarks).
-This is easier said than done, but with careful planning you can still reap nice rewards.
-But not a lot of direct benefits – not a beginner friendly civ.
+The above benefits are potentially big, but there is a trick: all the income buildings in that district, row, or column must be the same (you can combine them with landmarks).
+This is easier said than done, but with careful planning, you can still reap nice rewards.
+But not a lot of direct benefits – not a beginner-friendly civ.

-Adjustment: in a game with 3 or more opponents, gain 10 VP per opponent.
+Adjustment: in a game with 3 or more players, gain 10 VP per opponent.

 The Craftsmen want to create a wonder of the world, a massive statue.

-One of the easiest factions to play.
-Their mat has a grid on which you can place buildings just like on your capital mat, reaping immediate rewards.
-I suggest going for landmarks.
-Something like an Academy (4×2), can cover 8 out of 12 squares in one go.
+Their mat has a grid on which you can place income buildings (not landmarks!) just like on your capital mat, reaping immediate rewards.

-Craftsmen seem to be statistically successful and therefore start the game with one less resource by the latest adjustments.
+Craftsmen seem to be statistically successful and therefore gain one less resource at your first income turn by the latest adjustments.

 The Entertainers seek to spread their influence by entertaining various sectors of society.